Current Research

 “Ethnic Bias in Urban and Rural Africa”

-The project investigates whether coethnic bias (defined as differential altruism toward coethnics and non-coethnics) differs across urban and rural residents in Kenya.
-The project follows up on the results reported in Berge et al (2020), which investigates coethnic bias among residents of Nairobi and finds no evidence of bias—except among subjects who had lived in Nairobi for fewer than ten years.
+I investigate whether coethnic bias (defined as differential altruism toward coethnics and non-coethnics) differs across urban and rural residents in Kenya.
+The study follows up on the results reported in Berge et al (2020), which investigates coethnic bias among residents of Nairobi and finds no evidence of bias—except among subjects who had lived in Nairobi for fewer than ten years.
 These findings suggest that, contrary to the expectations of modernization theory, urban residence may dampen rather than heighten coethnic bias.
 A key implication is that we should see differences in the levels of coethnic bias across urban and rural samples.
 To measure coethnic bias, I compare patterns of play in Dictator, Public Goods, and “Choose Your Dictator” games across coethnic and non-coethnic partners recruited in urban and rural settings in Kenya.
 Although prior work has employed behavioral games to measure coethnic bias, this research has been limited either to urban or rural domains.
 No research to my knowledge has been designed explicitly to compare levels of coethnic bias in urban and rural settings using these techniques.

 “Can a Distraction Task Reveal Hidden Bias in Economics Games?”

-with Jenny Hamilton and Chad Hazlett
+with Jennifer A. Hamilton and Chad Hazlett

 “Modulating Our Better Angels: A Brain Stimulation Study of Cognitive Processes Underlying Effortful Control of Racism”